-Several weeks ago, my young daughter was keeping me very busy at night – that’s not to say she wasn’t doing the same during the day, of course.
+My daughters both kept me very busy at night when they were little – that’s not to say they didn’t/don’t do the same during the day, of course.
 But at that particular time she was, on average, getting me up around six times a night as standard.
 It got me wondering about a typical baby sleep schedule, and what’s ‘normal’.

 If I’m honest, it probably wasn’t as bad as it sounds: our bodies are quite marvellous, and you absolutely – as a matter of necessity – adapt.

 It became my norm and I was used to it.
 Sure, it was getting me down, but I was coping – better, probably, than when a regression saw me suddenly getting me up three times a night rather than two.